trilogy-group/container-services-examples/rails_activejob/README.md

       REDIS_HOST
       REDIS_PORT=6379
       ```
+      Open a support ticket if you have trouble filling in the correct values.
+  7. Click on "Save Container Configuration" and then create the Container Service.
-9. Update the environment security group to allow ingress from the security group of the Container Service.
+9. Request access to the RDS instance from the Container Service
+  1. Open a support ticket, and our support team will help you with that.
 10. Create some jobs from the application instance: `ECHO_JOB_COUNT=100 bundle exec rake echo:generate`
-11. Open the application URL in the browser and navigate to `/sidekiq`.
+11. Open the application URL in the browser and navigate to the path `/sidekiq`.
-12. Monitor the Sidekiq dashboard to verify the jobs are processed.
+12. Monitor the Sidekiq dashboard to verify the jobs are being processed.